angular/angular/DEVELOPER.md

 $ gulp public-api:update
 ```

-Note: The command `./test.sh tools` fails when the API doesn't match the golden files.
+Note: The command `gulp public-api:enforce` fails when the API doesn't match the golden files.
+Make sure to rebuild
+the project before trying to verify after an API change.

 ## <a name="clang-format"></a> Formatting your source code